 An AR15 upper receiver is the upper half of a rifle.
 Every essential component of an AR15 is contained in the upper receiver.

-There are four types of AR15 upper receiver, each with its own distinct design, advantages, or disadvantages.
-The four main receivers are known as the A1, A2, A3 and A4 upper receiver, respectively.
+There are four types of AR15 upper receivers, each with its own distinct design, advantages, or disadvantages.
+The four main receivers are known as the A1, A2, A3, and A4 upper receivers, respectively.
 These receivers are named in the same way the military designated their M-4 assault rifles.

 A Short Breakdown